chaw/r7rs-libs/INSTALL.md

     > chibi-scheme -I SCHEME_LIBS -I SCHEME_LIBS/srfis/chibi program.sps
     > larceny -path SCHEME_LIBS -r7rs -program program.sps
+    > sagittaris -L SCHEME_LIBS -L SCHEME_LIBS/srfis/sagittarius program.sps

 Note that Larceny has all required SRFIs to support the libraries.
-For Chibi, you also need to reference the Chibi specific SRFIs, in the directory srfis/chibi.
+For Chibi and Sagittarius, you also need to reference the implementation specific SRFIs, in the directory srfis/IMPLEMENTATION.

 The -examples and -tests directories are not needed if you are only using the libraries in your programs.